Special Collections (CABS)

 General Collection (CABS)

 The CABS collection comprises approximately 3500 items acquired either by donation or purchase since the Institute was founded in the 1930s.
 The subjects covered reflect those of the Book Library in general, i.e. art and architecture in the Western tradition from classical times to the present day.
-The collection includes books, exhibition and sales catalogues and pamphlets published between the 16th-century and the present day.
+The collection includes books, journals, exhibition and sales catalogues and pamphlets published between the 16th-century and the present day.
 Noteworthy items include a copy of the first illustrated edition of Vasari’s lives (1568), Galleria Giustiniani(163-?), Colen Campbell’s Vitruvius Britannicus (1715) and Piranesi’s Vedute di Roma (1748).

 Professor Anthony Blunt (1907-1983) was Director of the Institute from 1947 to 1974.
 His library comprises approximately 700 antiquarian volumes, the earliest dating from the 16th-century and a similar quantity of 19th- and 20th-century material.
 Particular strengths include Italian Baroque architecture and 17th-century French art and architecture.

 A general art historical collection bequeathed to the Institute by Count Antoine Seilern (1901-1978).
 The collection reflects Seilern’s art collecting activities, especially Venetian artists of the 16th- and 18th-centuries and Peter Paul Rubens.